joannalaine/postman-restful-booker/README.md

 ## Running Data-Driven Tests

-In the Response Content collection, I use data stored in a JSON file to populate the pre-request script values.
+In the Data Driven collection, I use data stored in a JSON file to populate the pre-request script values.
 In order to import the data contained in an external file, it must be specified at collection runtime.

 ### Run a collection with a data file